Rational-Link/Chainlink-Public-Jobs-Specs/ETH-Sepolia-Testnet/Get Uint256/README.md

   ```
   - multiplication factor must be used to multiply all the decimal places present within the API JSON response:

-Note: To preserve the full precision of the number 123.456, apply a multiplication factor of 1000, resulting in 123456.
+**Note:** To retain the full precision of a decimal value such as `123.456`, apply a multiplication factor — for example, `1000` — which converts the number to `123456` before storing or transmitting it.

-Note: After the fulfillRequest function is executed, you should divide the result by the previously used multiplication factor to obtain the appropriate number of decimal places for downstream usage.
+**Note:** After the `fulfillRequest` function executes, divide the returned value by the same multiplication factor to restore the original decimal format for downstream use.

 ## Curl Command
 Curl command :